EwanColquhoun/SPNA/README.md

 [Back to top](<#contents>)

 ### SPNA Admin Page
-* The SPNA Admin page is a custom made page to enable to client to manage the site with ease.
+* The SPNA Admin page is a custom made page to enable the client to manage the site with ease.
 It contains all the admin features in one location for enhanced UX.
-The SPNA admin page has;
+The SPNA admin page has:
     * A members list containing;
         * Full name
         * Nursery